-Development environment: Systems and software are provided in the labs for use in assignments.
-Students who choose to develop their assignments on other systems and/or with other versions of software are fully responsible for ensuring compatibility with the lab systems for marking purposes.
+Development environment: Systems and software are provided in the lab and the SoCS Linux servers for use in assignments.
+Students who choose to develop their assignments on other systems and/or with other versions of software are fully responsible for ensuring compatibility with the SoCS Linux server environment for marking purposes.